p0chitaa/notes/CSI3150/lecture notes/Tag Review and Basic Structure.md

 1. `<article>`
 2. `<aside>`

-Article is basically any standalone container.
+`<article>` is basically any standalone container.
 * "If you do not require any further explaination and is kind of self contained...then you put it inside of `<article>`."

-Aside:
+`<aside>`:
-* "If you're giving any info not directly correlated with the main content on the page.
+* "If you're giving any info not directly correlated with the main content on the page."

 ## HW?
 > Translate what we did so far into a DOM.